Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Methodology

 In anisotropic geometry, $d_{010}$ remains fixed, while $d_{100}$ increases by a small amount $\Delta X$.
 The expanded inter-planar distance is denoted by $\tilde{d}_{ijk}$, such that $\tilde{d}_{100} = d_{100} + \Delta X$, with $d_{100} \gg \Delta X$.
 Therefore, the isotropic and anisotropic expansion of the (1\;1\;0) planes, $\tilde{d}_{110,i}$ and $\tilde{d}_{110,a}$, are given by:

 Using these, a geometric correction factor $C$, which rescales the anisotropic expansion to reflect the isotropic scenario, can be obtained:

 The values of $d_{010}$ and $\Delta X$ are obtained from the simulations.
 The correction factor $C$ is computed independently for each crystal size, dopant concentration, and spatial region, and is applied by multiplying the determined $d_{110}$ by the corresponding $C$.
+While this approach substantially reduces the bias associated with constrained expansion, it does not account for cases in which multiple crystal facets such as (1\;1\;0) and (1\;1\;1) contribute simultaneously to the overall strain response.